dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 1/README.md

 ESX Host preparation process can also be automated for the the ESX Hosts by configuring "Transport Node Profiles" in Fabric -> Profiles menu.

-Compute manager feature is not for inventory collection (VM, containers etc.) from ESX Hosts.
+_**Note: Compute manager feature is not for inventory collection (VM, containers etc.) from ESX Hosts.
 It is for ESX cluster and ESX Host visibility.
-NSX-T Manager collects the inventory directly from the ESX/KVM Host Transport Nodes.
+NSX-T Manager collects the inventory directly from the ESX/KVM Host Transport Nodes.**_

 ## Transport Zone